NoroffFEU/development-platforms/src/content/docs/ai-ml/tabnine-case-study.md

 | Team-Based Custom Models    | Enables teams to create shared AI models for consistent code quality.            |
 | Multi-Language Support      | Supports multiple languages, including Python, JavaScript, Java, and more.       |
 | IDE Integration             | Seamlessly integrates with major IDEs for an uninterrupted coding experience.    |

+## **Strengths and Weaknesses of Tabnine**

+### **Strengths**

+1. **Privacy and Security:**
+   - One of Tabnine's biggest strengths is its strong focus on privacy.
+It offers the ability to train AI models locally, which ensures that sensitive codebases remain private.
+This is especially beneficial for enterprises with strict data security requirements.

+2. **Wide Language and IDE Support:**
+   - Tabnine supports a wide range of programming languages and integrates with many popular IDEs, including Visual Studio Code, IntelliJ IDEA, Sublime Text, Atom, and Neovim.
+This versatility makes it accessible to developers across different fields and environments.

+3. **Customization for Teams:**
+   - Tabnine allows teams to create custom AI models that reflect their internal coding standards.
+This feature promotes consistent code quality and can be tailored to fit a team’s unique workflow.

+4. **Speed and Efficiency:**
+   - With Tabnine’s AI-driven suggestions, developers can significantly speed up coding tasks, especially when it comes to writing boilerplate code or tackling repetitive coding patterns.

+5. **Strong Community and Continuous Improvement:**
+   - Tabnine has an active user base and community, providing regular feedback that helps improve the product.
+The company is continuously updating its AI models and features, keeping up with the latest advances in AI technology.

+### **Weaknesses**

+1. **Accuracy and Context Sensitivity:**
+   - Although Tabnine is efficient in suggesting code, it sometimes struggles with complex, context-specific tasks.
+This can lead to inaccurate suggestions, particularly in large and complex codebases where understanding context is critical.

+2. **Limited Free Features:**
+   - The free version of Tabnine offers only basic AI capabilities, which might not be sufficient for developers working on complex projects.
+Advanced features, such as more accurate completions and custom models, are locked behind paid plans.

+3. **AI Dependence:**
+   - Like many AI-based tools, Tabnine’s effectiveness depends on the quality of the training data.
+It might not always adapt well to niche languages or custom coding standards if not properly trained with relevant data.

+4. **Integration Complexity in Some Environments:**
+   - While Tabnine integrates with many IDEs, setting up custom features or local model training can be complex and may require technical knowledge, which could be a barrier for some users.

+5. **Reliance on Internet Connection for Cloud-Based Features:**
+   - Although local training is available, some of Tabnine’s advanced features rely on cloud-based models, which require a stable internet connection.
+This can be a limitation for developers working in offline environments or with limited internet access.